ZviBaratz/phd/src/book/chapters/labbing/intro.md

     ```{figure} ./assets/data_flow.png
     ---
     name: data-flow-diagram
     alt: A schematic representation of the fundamental requirements from a neuroimaging RDM system.
     width: 750px
     ---
     Schematic representation of the fundamental requirements from a       neuroimaging {{RDM}} system.
 Numbers circled in green correspond to the numbers of the requirements as listed above.
+Blue user represents an admin or lab manager providing general research information.
     ```

 There is also an additional requirement, which is not strictly in the scope of an {{RDM}}, but would also be necessary for collaborating on a large-scale dataset: